museumcomputernetwork/mcn-2020-git-haiku/index.md

-Poverty's child -
+Bright red pepper-pod
-he starts to grind the rice,
+to see the moon, whose solemn pace
-A water-jewel
+They meet, they mate